tevs-rust-land/rust-calc/wasm/README.md

 - [ ] Shrink size of the wasm file.

-This wasm module has been Built with 🦀🕸 by <a href="https://rustwasm.github.io/">The Rust and WebAssembly Working Group</a>
+This wasm module has been Built with 🦀🕸